 going through all the particulars he makes this statement "It is

 my will and desire that my negro man named Nelson be

 emancipated after the decease of my wife and myself and him to

 be free forever".
 Good condition but does have some slight

 separation at some folds and does have water stains at top and

 bottom.
 Good early slave document.

 CONFEDERATE RECEIPT - SLAVE FOR FORTIFICATIONS -

-sent to the army to help with fortifications.
-Pre-printed & filled
+to the army to help with fortifications.
+Pre-printed & filled in.

 PRE-PRINTED 1858 RICHMOND SLAVE RECEIPT-

 named Hester, sold to J.R.
 Sedgewick. also authorizes the

 right and title of said slave and is warranted against the

 PRE-PRINTED SLAVE DOCUMENT - SOUTH CAROLINA